Tuscany is a necessary part of any cultural education, as it has been for centuries.

 Tuscany long ago earned its reputation for capturing the very essence of Italy – picturesque rolling hillsides with vineyards and charming medieval towns.
 The geography varies dramatically: coastal cities teeter along the Tyrrhenian Sea, while lush mountains, quaint hill towns and river plains stretch far inland.
 Add to this beauty seeing some of the world’s famous art in person.
 One of many reasons we are drawn to Italy and other European destinations is that touring “the Continent” always has been part of the ultimate educational experience.

-In the early days, “finishing” one’s education meant visiting the cultural centers of Europe, often for extensive periods of time.
-This wasn’t only for the very wealthy, although they of course might spend years traveling; those on the higher end of the working class often attached their young people to wealthier relatives who would take them on the “Grand Tour.”
+In the early days, “finishing” one’s education meant visiting the cultural centers of Europe, often for extended periods of time.
+This wasn’t only for the very wealthy, although they of course might spend years travelling; those on the higher end of the working class often attached their young people to wealthier relatives who would take them on the “Grand Tour.”

-In the early days, “finishing” one’s education meant visiting the cultural centers of Europe, often for extensive periods of time.
+In the early days, “finishing” one’s education meant visiting the cultural centers of Europe, often for extended periods of time.

 Most people recognize Tuscany, Florence specifically, as the birthplace of the Renaissance – a time of learning, beauty, and certain artistic movements.
 It is the birthplace of fame: Botticelli, Dante, Michelangelo, da Vinci and Galileo.
 The extensive gardens of Tuscany were sculpted and changed by architects to create those picturesque hills and cypress-lined lanes.
 Painters immortalized the breathtaking landscape in their art.
 This art and the cultural environment in which it was produced cannot be properly appreciated through a computer screen – you must see the art for yourself, taste the food and wine, and fully immerse in the aesthetics, culture, history and architecture of this ancient region.